blurry-anya/AnyaKononchenko/README.md

 #### 🔥 Now I'm learning Web-Development and want to become a Full-Stack Developer! 🔥

 ⚡ love gaming and watching series
-📖 books are our saviour
+📖 reading is our saviour
 🤸‍♀️ physical activity as a way to stay mentally stable

 🦾 I'm currently working with